 - Under the threshold: If your building is smaller than 50,000 gross square feet, then it is not required to benchmark, unless it shares energy use with other buildings.
 (20 DCMR 3513.1)

-Note that effective January 1, 2016, the sale of a property during the year being reported is no longer considered a valid exemption criteria.
+Note that effective January 1, 2016, owners are no longer eligible for the sale exemption.
 The provisions of the Sustainable DC Act of 2014 (D.C.
 Official Code § 6-1451.03(c)(2)(E)) state that when a property is transferred, the seller is required to provide the buyer with the information necessary for the buyer to submit a complete benchmarking report in a timely manner.
 Once in possession of a full calendar year of data comprising both the period of their ownership and the period of prior ownership, the building owner must submit a complete and accurate benchmarking report to DOEE by April 1 of the year after the building is transferred.